InternetNZ/srs-xml-client/README.md

 actions.

-Each action has a help message that shows all the possible options for that action and brielf, what they do.
+Each action has a help message that shows all the possible options for that action and brief, what they do.
 Run `sxc help ACTION` to see that help, eg:

 ```sh
 sxc help domain-update